 Don’t be put off by all the causes of brown spots!
 Once you begin to identify the different types, you’ll easily be able to assess your FLF and bring it back to full health.
 Here’s a list of the top causes of brown spots or damage, and how to fix it.

-Sunburnt leaves can appear to be between the colour ranges of white to yellow-light brown.
+Sunburnt leaves can appear to be between the colour ranges of white to yellow or light brown.
 Brown spots from sunburn will end up crispy and may have a yellow ring around the edge of the brown.
 Sunburn is not confined to a certain part of a leaf, such as the edges.

 How to identify a sunburnt FLF: